Efficient High-Dimensional Entangled State Analyzer with Linear Optics: Introduction

 \section{Introduction}

-Encoding and transmitting quantum information with photons is at the heart of both quantum networking~\cite{Kimble2008} and photonic-based quantum computing~\cite{Slussarenko2019}.
-In the former, photonic qubits can be used to entangle distant stationary qubit systems~\cite{Moehring2007,Hensen2015,Leent2022}, while in the latter, multi-photon entangled states can serve as a resource for universal quantum computing with linear optics~\cite{Browne2005,Istrati2020}.
-Both approaches take advantage of the excellent coherence properties of single photons and the easy manipulation of photonic qubits through linear optics elements such as phase shifters and beam splitters.
+Encoding quantum information in photonic degrees of freedom is at the heart of both quantum networking~\cite{Kimble2008} and photonic-based quantum computing~\cite{Slussarenko2019}.
+In the former, photonic qubits can be used to entangle distant stationary qubit systems~\cite{Moehring2007,Hensen2015,Leent2022}, while in the latter, multi-photon entangled states can serve as a resource for universal quantum computing with linear optics~\cite{bartolucci2023fusion, Browne2005,Istrati2020}.
+Both approaches take advantage of the excellent coherence properties of single photons and the easy manipulation of photonic qubits through linear optical elements such as phase shifters and beam splitters.

-There are multiple ways of encoding quantum information into photons~\cite{knill2001scheme}.
-Conventionally, two orthogonal modes, such as the polarization of a photon, are used to encode a qubit.
-However, standard encodings in the time-bin basis, frequency, or spatial degrees of freedom are not limited to only two dimensions and can easily be extended to high-dimensional encodings where a single photon encodes more than one qubit of information~\cite{Knall2022,Borghi2023}.
-A $d$-dimensional photonic state is referred to as a qudit and can encode $\lfloor \text{log}_2{(d)}\rfloor$ qubits of information.
+Photons possess multiple degrees of freedom, such as polarization, frequency, the time-bin basis or spatial modes.
+The dimensionality of photons can be increased by encoding the quantum state in multiple $(d)$ orthogonal modes, which creates a photonic qudit that provides a higher information density than photonic qubits: a $d$-dimensional photonic state encodes up to $\lfloor \text{log}_2{(d)}\rfloor$ qubits of information~\cite{Knall2022,Borghi2023}.

-Photonic qudits can have a number of advantages compared to photonic qubits.
-Recent work has shown how qudit-mediated entanglement distribution can lower the quantum memory requirements for near-term hardware~\cite{Piparo2019,zheng2022entanglement,xie2021quantum, zhou2023parallel} and enable more error-robust quantum key distribution~\cite{yang2021feasible_MDIQKD,erhard2020advances,cerf2002security,bechmann2000quantum,Bell2022}.
-For photonic-based quantum computing, qudit encodings can provide means for more efficient algorithms with reduced circuit depth~\cite{zhou2003quantum,Imany2019,paesani2021scheme} and lower the resource requirements for simulation of high-dimensional gauge theories~\cite{meth2023} and optimization problems~\cite{karácsony2023}.
+Photonic qudits have several advantages compared to photonic qubits.
+For entanglement generation recent work has shown how photonic qudits lower the quantum memory requirements for the generation of multiple high-fidelity entangled pairs~\cite{Piparo2019,zheng2022entanglement,xie2021quantum, zhou2023parallel}.
+In quantum cryptography, photonic qudits enable more error-robust quantum key distribution~\cite{yang2021feasible_MDIQKD,erhard2020advances,cerf2002security,bechmann2000quantum,Bell2022}.
+For photonic-based quantum computing, qudit encodings can provide means for more efficient algorithms with reduced circuit depth~\cite{zhou2003quantum,Imany2019,paesani2021scheme}, lower the resource requirements for simulation of high-dimensional gauge theories~\cite{meth2023, gonzalez2022hardware, meth2023}, and optimization problems~\cite{karácsony2023}.
 More fundamentally, qudit entanglement can exhibit stronger non-classical correlations than qubit entanglement~\cite{kaszlikowski2000violations, collins2002bell}.